-Log 222- § 3280.710- -Venting, Ventilation, and Combustion Air Date: 6/22/2020

-Submitter: Lesli Gooch, Manufactured Housing Institute

-Requested Action: New Text

-Proposed Change: Under Subsection (e), insert a new Paragraph (1) after the subsection, which reads as follows: (1) When installed in accordance with the manufacturer's instructions and when mechanical or natural ventilation is otherwise provided, listed and labeled ductless rangehoods shall not be required to discharge to the outdoors.

-Reason: Properly ducted and vented range hoods must be installed in an area within the home that permits for routing the ductwork to the home's exterior.
-This limits the placement of appliances, which affects floor plan design and frustrates homebuyers.
-On the other hand, ductless range hoods need not be connected to the home's ventilation system.
-While ductless range hoods are easier to install and more affordable than ducted models, the HUD Code prohibits them.
-Amending the HUD Code's ventilation requirements would provide manufactured home manufacturers with the same flexibility to install ductless range hoods that site-built homebuilders have enjoyed for over a decade.
-In fact, this proposed exception is identical to the exception in the International Residential Code (see IRC Chapter 15, M1503.3, "Exhaust Discharge").
-Permitting the use of ductless hoods will also eliminate a regulatory burden that is exclusive to manufactured housing and lower construction costs, which could be passed along to homebuyers.
+Log 222- § 3280.710- -Venting, Ventilation, and Combustion Air Date: 6/22/2020 Submitter: Lesli Gooch, Manufactured Housing Institute Requested Action: New Text Proposed Change: Under Subsection (e), insert a new Paragraph (1) after the subsection, which reads as follows: (1) When installed in accordance with the manufacturer's instructions and when mechanical or natural ventilation is otherwise provided, listed and labeled ductless rangehoods shall not be required to discharge to the outdoors.
+Reason: Properly ducted and vented range hoods must be installed in an that permits for routing the ductwork to the home's exterior.
+Thi of appliances, which affects floor plan design and frustrates hom hand, ductless range hoods need not be connected to the home' While ductless range hoods are easier to install and more affordamodels, the HUD Code prohibits them.
+Amending the HUD Code' requirements would provide manufactured home manufacturers flexibility to install ductless range hoods that site-built homebuild over a decade.
+In fact, this proposed exception is identical to the International Residential Code (see IRC Chapter 15, M1503.3, "Expermitting the use of ductless hoods will also eliminate a regulat exclusive to manufactured housing and lower construction costs, along to homebuyers. is limits the placement ebuyers.
+On the other s ventilation system. able than ducted 's ventilation swith the same ders have enjoyed for exception in the chaust Discharge").
+Substantiating N/A Documents: Additional Cost: No additional cost Cost Benefit No material cost increase or decrease is anticipated.
+Instead, this proposal provides the Explanation: industry with options and clarifies regulatory intent.
+Any change negligible. in cost would be Subcommittee Approve Recommendation:

-Substantiating N/A

-Documents:

-Additional Cost: No additional cost

-Cost Benefit Explanation: No material cost increase or decrease is anticipated.
-Instead, this industry with options and clarifies regulatory intent.
-Any change negligible.

-Subcommittee

-Recommendation:

 MHCC Action:

 MHCC Modification

 of Proposed

 Change:

 MHCC Reason:

-Current Status: Received by Secretariat.
+Current Status: Pending MHCC Action

+Log History: 12-8-20 - Technical Systems Subcommittee Recommendation: Approve

-Log History: 7-6-20 - Assigned to Technical Systems Subcommittee
+7-6-20 - Assigned to Technical Systems Subcommittee

 Log 223- § 3280.715- -Circulating Air Systems Date: 6/22/2020

 Submitter: Lesli Gooch, Manufactured Housing Institute

 Requested Action: Revised Text

 Proposed Change: Under Subsection (b), "Return Air Systems," revise and amend Paragraph(1) as follows: (1) Return air openings.
-Provisions shall be made to permit the return of circulating air from all rooms and living spaces, except toilet room(s), bathrooms, and closets, to the circulating air supply inlet of the furnace.
+Provisions shall be made to permit the return of circulating air from all rooms and living spaces, except toilet room{s}, bathrooms, and closets, to the circulating air supply inlet of the furnace.

 Reason: Installation of the master bath between the master bedroom and master closet is a popular floor plan with today's homebuyers.
 Currently, the HUD Code requires: (1) that closet air returns pull through the bath, which introduces unpleasant odors to the system; or (2) the installation of jump ducts between the closet and bedroom to circumvent the bath, which increases manufacturing costs.
 In comparison, the International Residential Code states that return air shall not be taken from a closet, bathroom, or toilet room (see IRC Chapter 16, M1602.2, "Return Air Openings").
 Updating the HUD Code's requirements for circulating air systems would clarify that return air need not be pulled from bathrooms and closets and ensure consistency with other building code requirements.

 Substantiating Documents: N/A

 Additional Cost: No additional cost

-Cost Benefit No material cost increase or decrease is anticipated.
-Instead, this nronosal provides the

-Explanation: industry with options and clarifies regulatory intent.
+Cost Benefit Explanation: No material cost increase or decrease is anticipated.
+Instead, this industry with options and clarifies regulatory intent.
 Any change negligible.

-Subcommittee

-Recommendation:
+Subcommittee Recommendation: Approve

 MHCC Action:

 MHCC Modification

 of Proposed

-Change:
+Change: Panding MUCC Action

-MHCC Reason:
+MHCC Reason: Pending MHCC Action

-Current Status: Received by Secretariat.
+Current Status: Received by Secretariat. nnrovo

+Log History: 12-8-20 - Technical Systems Subcommittee Recommendation: Approve

-Log History: 7-6-20 - Assigned to Technical Systems Subcommittee
+7-6-20 - Assigned to Technical Systems Subcommittee